 - Gold restorations serve for a long period and are sometimes preferred for their longevity.

 A gold crown is generally costly as the price of gold is very high but is not a problem for affluent patients.
+Even though gold crowns are not 100% gold, since the crown wouldn't be hard enough.

 Gold crowns are a comfortable and safe option to choose as it is very compatible with the interiors of the mouth.
 The chances of allergic reactions are minimal in this case.